ABooooo/myInvoice/README.md

 - Edit customer data
 - Delete customer

 I'm stationed in Europe so I've inserted an option to choose if invoice is for home or foreign country.
 That is because of tax calculation.
-Please update this function according to your needs and your country regulations.
+Please update this function accordingly to your needs and your country regulations.

 ## Getting started